Visa policy of Brazil: Diplomatic, official and courtesy visas

 Brazil issues diplomatic visas (VIDIP) to representatives of foreign governments or international organizations, as well as official visas (VISOF) to their staff.
 It also issues courtesy visas (VICOR) to notable people for unofficial trips, to family members and domestic workers of holders of diplomatic or official visas, and to artists and athletes for free cultural events.

 Accepted travel documents

-For issuing visit and temporary visas, Brazil accepts passports of all entities that have diplomatic relations with it (all member states and observer states of the United Nations, and the Order of Malta), as well as Kosovo and Taiwan.
+For issuing visitor and temporary visas, Brazil accepts passports of all entities that have diplomatic relations with it (all member states and observer states of the United Nations, and the Order of Malta), as well as Kosovo and Taiwan.
 If the applicant does not hold any of these passports, the visa is issued on a laissez-passer.

 For issuing diplomatic and official visas, Brazil only accepts passports of entities that have diplomatic relations with it.